NGadeyne/NGadeyne/README.md

 Hey there! 👋

-I'm Nicolas from France, living in Arcachon 🏖, Project Manager and Vue.JS developper.
+I'm Nicolas from France, living in Arcachon 🏖, Project Manager and Python developper.

 Actually: